-Many women, after discovering they’re pregnant, make the decision to change their diet.
-Whether it be the switch to making more nutritious meals or the push to eating less snacks, pregnant mothers are constantly looking for new ways to do what’s best for their babies.
-However, when it comes to mother’s with food allergies, there are a number of hurdles in the way.
-Classic nutrient packed foods like milk or fish, may not be a meal-time option.
-For mothers with food allergies, getting those nutrients to their babies, requires a little bit of thought and some helpful creativity.
+Many women, after discovering they’re pregnant, decide to change their diet.
+Whether it be the switch to making more nutritious meals or the push to eating fewer snacks, pregnant mothers are constantly looking for new ways to do what’s best for their babies.
+However, when it comes to mothers with food allergies, there are many hurdles in the way.
+Classic nutrient-packed foods like milk or fish may not be a meal-time option.
+For mothers with food allergies, getting those nutrients to their babies requires a little bit of thought and some helpful creativity.

-Eat Instead: To replace the gluten-based foods that you are missing out on, make sure to eat beans, edamame, popcorn, greens and berries.
-Also try any number of gluten-free bread options.
+Eat Instead: To replace the gluten-based foods you are missing out on, make sure to eat beans, edamame, popcorn, greens, and berries.
+Also, try any number of gluten-free bread options.

 Nuts are filled with nutrients.
-From protein, to omega-3 fatty acids, vitamin E and Zinc, there are a number of great benefits to snacking on nuts while pregnant.
+There are some great benefits to snacking on nuts while pregnant, from protein to omega-3 fatty acids, vitamin E, and Zinc.
 However, nut allergies are amongst the most allergies in the world.
 Leaving any number of expecting numbers without nuts as a snack time option.

-Fish has always been a great source for lean protein.
-Meaning, that for expecting mothers, fish has always been a healthy option for meal time.
-However, when it comes to mother’s living with a fish allergy, they need to find alternative sources of protein.
+Fish has always been a great source of lean protein.
+Meaning that for expecting mothers, fish has always been a healthy option for mealtime.
+However, when it comes to mothers living with a fish allergy, they need to find alternative protein sources.

 Eat Instead: For a good protein source, lean beef and poultry are a safe option.
-Additionally, cherries, strawberries, broccoli, kale and asparagus can be a great source of antioxidants.
+Additionally, cherries, strawberries, broccoli, kale, and asparagus can be great sources of antioxidants.

-Egg’s are a great meal choice for expecting mothers.
-Eggs can help with brain development, growth and even with the prevention of birth defects.
-Given this, mothers with food allergies require great alternatives to help ensure the health of their baby.
+Eggs are a great meal choice for expecting mothers.
+Eggs can help with brain development, growth, and even with the prevention of congenital disabilities.
+Given this, mothers with food allergies require great alternatives to help ensure the health of their babies.

-Eat Instead: Soybeans, turkey and cashews are all great sources for choline – which helps the baby grow and develop.
-Additionally, greek yogurt, cottage cheese and poultry can all serve as smart and healthy protein alternatives.
+Eat Instead: Soybeans, turkey, and cashews are all great sources for choline, helping the baby grow and develop.
+Additionally, greek yogurt, cottage cheese, and poultry can all serve as smart and healthy protein alternatives.

-Being pregnant comes along with a number of changes to your body.
-Not only are you growing, but your hormone levels are changing drastically and there’s no telling which of the many ways you will react.
+Being pregnant comes along with several changes to your body.
+Not only are you growing, but your hormone levels are changing drastically, and there’s no telling which of the many ways you will react.
 For some, this may result in the change of their food allergy.
 As you begin to navigate yourself through your pregnancy, make sure to be handling all of your food on your own.
 Knowing exactly what’s going into your body can help you feel comfortable and confident in your diet.
-Additionally, make sure to have a meal-plan for the hospital.
-While most hospitals should be able to accommodate to your food allergy, make sure you have a plan set in place both with yourself, as well as with your doctor.
+Additionally, make sure to have a meal plan for the hospital.
+While most hospitals should be able to accommodate your food allergy, make sure you have a plan set in place both with yourself and your doctor.

-Most people living with food allergies are given an adrenaline device – often called, an EpiPen.
-While using the pen is a worst case scenario, it is important to know the correct protocol for pregnant women.
-Make sure to meet with your doctor and discuss the proper plan of action when it comes to using your EpiPen during pregnancy.
+Most people living with food allergies are given an adrenaline device – often called an EpiPen.
+While using the pen is a worst-case scenario, it is important to know the correct protocol for pregnant women.
+Make sure to meet with your doctor and discuss the proper plan of action when using your EpiPen during pregnancy.

 During our recent visit to Israel, we really struggled to find food for our son who has anaphylactic level allergies to egg and sesame.
 We approached both restaurants and hotels and were told they were unable or unwilling to take responsibility for preparing his food.